neondatabase/ask-neon/README.md

 To get started with this project, you'll need to have:

 - A Neon account, and project.
-- an API key for the OpenAI GPT-3 API, which you can obtain from https://openai.com/.
+- an API key for the OpenAI GPT API, which you can obtain from https://openai.com/.

 Once you have the prerequisites installed, follow these steps to get the project up and running: